Stimulus (physiology): Vasopressin

 The endocrine system is affected largely by many internal and external stimuli.
 One internal stimulus that causes hormone release is blood pressure.
 Hypotension, or low blood pressure, is a large driving force for the release of vasopressin, a hormone which causes the retention of water in the kidneys.
 This process also increases an individual's thirst.
-By fluid retention or by consuming fluids, if an individual's blood pressure returns to normal, vasopressin release slows and less fluid is retained by the kidneys.
+By fluid retention or by consuming fluids, if an individual's blood pressure returns to normal, vasopressin release slows, and less fluid is retained by the kidneys.
 Hypovolemia, or low fluid levels in the body, can also act as a stimulus to cause this response.

 Epinephrine

 Epinephrine, also known as adrenaline, is also used commonly to respond to both internal and external changes.
-One common cause of the release of this hormone is the Fight-or-flight response.
+One common cause of the release of this hormone is the fight-or-flight response.
 When the body encounters an external stimulus that is potentially dangerous, epinephrine is released from the adrenal glands.
 Epinephrine causes physiological changes in the body, such as constriction of blood vessels, dilation of pupils, increased heart and respiratory rate, and the metabolism of glucose.
-All of these responses to a single stimuli aid in protecting the individual, whether the decision is made to stay and fight, or run away and avoid danger.
+All of these responses to a single stimulus aid in protecting the individual, whether the decision is made to stay and fight or run away and avoid danger.

 Digestive-system response

 Cephalic phase

 The digestive system can respond to external stimuli, such as the sight or smell of food, and cause physiological changes before the food ever enters the body.
 This reflex is known as the cephalic phase of digestion.
-The sight and smell of food are strong enough stimuli to cause salivation, gastric and pancreatic enzyme secretion, and endocrine secretion in preparation for the incoming nutrients; by starting the digestive process before food reaches the stomach, the body is able to more effectively and efficiently metabolize food into necessary nutrients.
+The sight and smell of food are strong enough stimuli to cause salivation, gastric and pancreatic enzyme secretion, and endocrine secretion in preparation for the incoming nutrients; by starting the digestive process before food reaches the stomach, the body can more effectively and efficiently metabolise food into necessary nutrients.
 Once food hits the mouth, taste and information from receptors in the mouth add to the digestive response.
 Chemoreceptors and mechanorceptors, activated by chewing and swallowing, further increase the enzyme release in the stomach and intestine.

 Enteric nervous system

 The digestive system is also able to respond to internal stimuli.
-The digestive tract, or enteric nervous system alone contains millions of neurons.
+The digestive tract, or enteric nervous system, alone contains millions of neurons.
 These neurons act as sensory receptors that can detect changes, such as food entering the small intestine, in the digestive tract.
 Depending on what these sensory receptors detect, certain enzymes and digestive juices from the pancreas and liver can be secreted to aid in metabolism and breakdown of food.